COVID desk: Information for visitors to The Netherlands

 Events and recreational facilities:

-- Outdoor recreational spaces, such as beaches and city parks, are also open subject to the 1.5 m social distancing rules.
+- Outdoor recreational spaces, such as beaches and city parks, are also open.